royben/Datatone-Watchout-Controller/README.md

 The API includes two separate interfaces:
 <br/>
-<b>IWatchoutProductionClient</b> - for controlling the Watchout Production computer.
+<b>WatchoutProductionClient</b> - for interacting with the Watchout Production computer.
 <br/>
-<b>IWatchoutDisplayClient</b> - for controlling the Watchout Display computer.
+<b>WatchoutDisplayClient</b> - for interacting with the Watchout Display computer.

 The following commands are supported: